A guide to TV streaming in Ireland

 Is it illegal to stream TV?

-Streaming TV via the likes of Netflix, NOW TV, Amazon Prime Video and hayu, as well as online players like the RTÉ Player and TV3 Player is all completely legal.
+No, streaming TV via the likes of Netflix, NOW TV, Amazon Prime Video and hayu, as well as online players like the RTÉ Player and Virgin Media Player is all completely legal.

-However, where issues arise is with ‘Android boxes’ and websites that allow you to stream content that you would normally have to pay for, for example sports channels or events, TV programmes that are exclusive to certain channels - like Game of Thrones - or movies that have just been released in the cinema.
+However, it’s illegal to stream content that you’d normally have to pay for, for example sports channels or events, TV programmes that are exclusive to certain channels - like Game of Thrones, or movies that have just been released in the cinema.

-However, if you can’t get Virgin Media’s plans where you live, there are plenty of providers offering plans with speeds of up to 100Mbps, which should be more than enough to guarantee you a reliable streaming experience.
+However, if you can’t get Virgin Media’s plans where you live, there are other providers offering speeds of up to 100Mbps, which should be plenty to ensure a reliable streaming experience.